robertoesteves13/gtkmm-cmake/README.md

 This template will suppose you have the gtkmm-4 library and it's dependencies installed in your system, so check out how to install for your system.
 Alternatively, you can use [vcpkg](https://github.com/microsoft/vcpkg).

+If you're using Windows make sure you install [pkg-config](https://sourceforge.net/projects/pkgconfiglite/files/)

 ## Why CMake?

 To be honest, I just wanted to practice more about CMake :).
 Maybe I setup meson in this project in the future.